Gokul-Raman-98/Healthcare_projects/Patient Readmission analysis/README.md

 # Project Description
-Hospitals face financial penalties when patients are readmitted within 30 days of leaving the hospital.
+Hospitals can face financial penalties when patients are readmitted within 30 days of discharge.
-This project looks at 10 years of data from 130 U.S. hospitals to find which patients, diagnoses, and care patterns are linked to a higher risk of readmission.
+This project analyzes 10 years of data (1999 - 2008) from 130 U.S. hospitals to identify patient characteristics, diagnoses, and care patterns associated with a higher risk of readmission.
-The goal is to help care teams identify high-risk patients, focus follow-up resources, and prevent avoidable readmissions.
+The objective is to help healthcare teams identify high-risk patients, prioritize follow-up care, and reduce preventable hospital readmissions.

+# Dataset used
+The dataset consists of three tables.